Home> Specialty Certifications> TBLS - Texas Board of Legal Specialization >Juvenile Law

 Back to profile

-Attorneys Board Certified in Juvenile Law in Texas
+Juvenile Law Board Certification in Texas

 Attorneys who focus on juvenile law can become board certified.
 For purposes of the board certification program, the term "juvenile law" involves the judicial and administrative proceedings for children under the age of 17 years old that are arrested or have been detained in a criminal matter.